tldr-pages/tldr/pages/common/tcpdump.md

 - Capture all traffic except traffic over port 22 and save to a dump file:

 `tcpdump -w dumpfile.pcap not port 22`

+- Read from an exist dump file:

+`tcpdump -r dumpfile.pcap`